What Are Emphysema and Chronic Bronchitis?

 Most people with emphysema have chronic bronchitis, too.

-Some things only raise your chances of one of the two conditions linked to COPD.
-Chronic gastric reflux, which irritates your throat, can contribute to chronic bronchitis, but not emphysema.
+Chronic gastric reflux, which irritates your throat with backed-up stomach acid, can contribute to chronic bronchitis, but not emphysema.

 In rare cases, emphysema can be caused by a genetic condition called alpha-1-antitrypsin deficiency.
 This is when your body doesn’t make enough of the protein that helps your lungs work.